ArdourDigital/telligent-docker-compose/README.md

 The password should be updated in the `docker-compose.yml` file and in the `connectionstrings.config` file used by the Website and Job Service.

 The password must meet the requirements set out in [this MSDN article](https://msdn.microsoft.com/en-us/library/ms161959.aspx).

+### Telligent Password

+The Telligent admin password has been hardcoded to `password`, as this is intended for use only on local development machines.
+If you are extending this to a wider network you should set your own password.

+The password can be changed in the `Sql.dockerfile` where the community is initialized.